-You can make creative tweaks to parts of an image with a variety of tools in Adobe Lightroom, but it can be -consuming to brush over exactly the part of the image you want to adjust.
+You can make creative tweaks to parts of an image with a variety of tools in Adobe Lightroom, but it can be time-consuming to brush over exactly the part of the image you want to adjust.
 With the help of luminance masking, you have the best of both worlds: quick, tightly controled adjustments, without using Photoshop.

 Local Adjustments in Adobe Lightroom